Labradors have been #1 in the list of most popular dog breeds in the US for more than 26 consecutive years!

 While the theory of hidden genes appearing after decades seems plausible, there’s still a huge question raised over the topic.
 Because the recessive genes responsible for the silver color are so rare, it’s very likely that there were only one or two litters initially.
 If that’s true, there’s a high chance that the first few litters were inbred to create even more litters of silver labradors.

 Inbreeding can create serious health issues and diseases due to the same phenomenon of recessive genes.
 So even if silver labradors are purebred, they might have multiple health concerns that might taint the original Labrador gene pool as well if they’re ever combined.

 Poor Breeding Practices

-Even though there’s a large population that disapproves of the silver labrador species, there’s also a huge market segment that appreciates their elite status.
-Because of the rarity of the species, buyers are willing to pay a considerable sum of money for these dogs.
+Even though a large population disapproves of the silver labrador species, there’s also a huge market segment that appreciates their elite status.
+Because of the species’ rarity, buyers are willing to pay a considerable sum of money for these dogs.

 This demand gives rise to a lot of heedless and greedy breeders as well as illegal puppy mills.
 These breeders are focused on producing as much litter as possible, often leaving out the necessary standards required for creating a healthy litter of puppies.

 Most breeders also start producing such rare species in puppy mills in large quantities.
-These puppies are barely cared for in these mills and can develop lots of health issues and behavioral problems.
-They have no pedigree, no guarantee of protection against diseases, and often develop lots of physical disabilities later in life.
+These puppies are barely cared for in these mills and can develop many health issues and behavioral problems.
+They have no pedigree, no guarantee of protection against diseases, and often develop physical disabilities later in life.